doordash scooter AllMicro Mobility Model

 • Maintenance scheduling.
 Tire, brake, and electrical checks at fixed mileage intervals.
 Reactive maintenance bleeds margin.

 • Rider onboarding pipeline.
 Most fleet operators churn 30% of riders quarterly.
-You need a 2-week from application to first delivery process.
+You need a 2-week application-to-first-delivery process.

 • Geofencing and zone control.
 Cities increasingly require it for commercial micromobility, even for delivery fleets.